-As per the end of December 2016, the Fund has been operational for over five and one-half years and has shown strong performance over that period.
-The year itself has been challenging nonetheless, with three major events having a significant impact: the fear of a global economic slowdown that hit the markets in January and early February, Brexit in June and - above all specific to the healthcare sector - the expectation that Hillary Clinton would be winning the Presidential elections by a landslide (proven to be wrong of course).
-As a result, the Net Asset Value per share moved from Euro 211.92 as at 31 December 2015 to Euro 169.37 (minus 20.1%) as at 31 December 2016.
-The Fund recorded a loss for the period of Euro 18.3 million compared to a profit of Euro 10.3 million in the prior year.
+As a result, the Net Asset Value per share moved from Euro 169.37 as at 31 December 2016 to Euro 235.07 (plus 38.8%) as at 31 December 2017.
+Due to the strong investment performance, the Fund recorded a profit for the period of Euro 21.6 million compared to a loss of Euro 18.3 million in the prior year.
 As outlined in the prospectus, the Fund aims to provide absolute return for its investors.
 The Fund Manager is of the opinion that there is no proper benchmark available, which can be used to evaluate the Fund's performance.
 Therefore, no comparative benchmark data is presented in this report.
 Importantly, we focus to a lesser extent on short term investment opportunities and remain true to our strategy of building a balanced portfolio with investments that offer upside in the mid- to long term (on average 1 to 2 years).
 Our portfolio primarily holds investments in companies that have a market cap below Euro 1 billion.
-As at 31 December 2016 the value of the portfolio amounted to Euro 42.7 million holding 17 names (2015: 18 names).
+As at 31 December 2017 the value of the portfolio amounted to Euro 74.0 million holding 19 names (2016: Euro 42.7 million and 17 names).